dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 ### Call Update

 Often the entity to update does not come from a query on the DbContext that we are going to use for SaveChanges.
 For example, in a web application, an entity instance may be created from the information in a POST request.
-The simplest way to handle this is to use <xref:Microsoft.EntityFrameworkCore.DbContext.Update%2A?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.DbSet%601.Update%2A?displayProperty=nameWithType>.
+The simplest way to handle this is to use <xref:Microsoft.EntityFrameworkCore.DbContext.Update*?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.DbSet`1.Update*?displayProperty=nameWithType>.
 For example:

 <!--
     public static void UpdateFromHttpPost1(Blog blog)